5 Small Business Blogging Tactics to Generate More Sales

-The reason why small business blogging works so well is because it lets you position yourself as an authority or a valued resource.
+The reason why small business blogging works so well is that it lets you position yourself as an authority or a valued resource.
 When your content teaches and helps your target audience in more than one way, you win their trust.

 And the more they trust you for advice and for the value you deliver, the higher are the chances of them buying your product/service over your competitor’s.

 According to a survey done, 63% of small businesses do not have a blog.
 This means a large number of small businesses are losing the chance of generating quality leads.

 Tactic #1: Go In-Depth Into Each Topic